Gov. Chris Sununu used his veto pen only a handful of times in his first term, when Republicans held a majority in both chambers of the Legislature.

 This session, with Democrats now holding majorities in the House and Senate, Sununu has already set a modern record for the number of gubernatorial vetoes in a single year.

-More vetoes are almost certain to come, as several bills still await Sununu's thumbs up or down.
-And with legislative votes to either sustain or override Sununu's vetoes down the stretch, some of those could be overturned.
 Use the tracker below to keep tabs on what's up — and what’s gone down when it comes to vetoes this year.
 Click the icons to read the bill, stories about the legislation, and the governor's veto message.
+It takes a two-thirds vote of each chamber to override a veto.
 This post will be updated.

 (Don't see the graphic?
 Click here to view it in a separate window.)

 A review of legislative records shows the big uptick in vetoes this year, compared to previous governors since the mid-1990s.